Thorium-Sim/thorium/README.md

 ## Guiding Principles

-Thorium is based on years of experience building starship simulator controls for Space Edventures centers in Utah.
+Thorium is based on years of experience building spaceship simulator controls for Space Edventures centers in Utah.
 This experience drives a number of guiding principles which should underscore all feature development in the project: